deep-saket/pinn/README.md

 > Want to retrain directly from Swagger?
 Call `POST /surrogate/train`.
 By default it will load `backend/data/surrogate_latest.json`, but you can also include a `dataset` field (`{"inputs": [...], "targets": [...]}`), a `dataset_path` (e.g., `"data/surrogate_latest.xlsx"`), plus hyperparameters.
 Every training call writes the weights to `backend/artifacts/surrogate_latest.pt` and its per-epoch losses to `backend/artifacts/surrogate_training_history.json`.

+> Facility datasets follow the same convention: `/facility/simulate` writes `backend/data/facility_latest.json`, `/facility/train` produces `backend/artifacts/facility_surrogate.pt`, and the per-epoch losses land in `backend/artifacts/facility_training_history.json`.
+These files power the facility status card and the facility-only optimizer.

 > **Where is the surrogate stored?** Both `/simulate` and `/surrogate/train` export the latest weights to `backend/artifacts/surrogate_latest.pt` and log per-epoch metrics to `backend/artifacts/surrogate_training_history.json`.
 The inference endpoint and optimizer automatically load from these artifacts if no in-memory model exists.

 > **Where is the optimization log stored?** After every `/optimize` run finishes, the backend persists the iteration history and summary to `backend/exports/optimization_latest.json` (and `.xlsx`).
 Use these files for downstream dashboards without re-running the optimizer.

+> Each iteration row now includes the observed outlet pressure, mean pressure, and outlet gradient so you can confirm whether the optimizer is steering the surrogate toward the target knobs.
+The summary tab also records the best-achieved metrics alongside the best `(D, v)` pair.

+> Facility-only optimizer runs are stored the same way under `backend/exports/facility_optimization_latest.json` (plus `.xlsx`).
+Each row includes separator settings, cost, predicted vapor/gas/liquid outputs, and gradients (`dJ/dP`, `dJ/dT`, `dJ/dGas`) so you can graph sensitivities over time.

 > Need a consolidated surrogate status feed?
 Poll `GET /surrogate/status`—it reports whether a model is ready, the dataset size that produced it, timestamps/epochs, the full train/validation loss history, and a sample prediction you can pipe directly into charts.